bence-szalai/datasci-phd-course/README.md

 next week.

 Take a look around in R, pick some functions, like the `mean`, `sd`, `max`, `sum` or others.
+You can search for keywords in R, using a double question mark, like `??wilcox`, if you don not know the exact name of the function you want to use.
 Open your spreadsheet from homework 1, select a group of measurements, define it as a vector in R, and get the result of the various functions.
 Define at least 3 different vectors with different data, and use at least 3 functions.
 Save your code in a file, add comments to explain what you did and also add the output (or the error messages) of the functions as comments.
 Do **NOT** import the excel table into R using other functions and packages.
 Please define the vectors by typing, so you practice R syntax.

 ## Week 4 - 2020-09-30
 ## Week 5 - 2020-10-07